jayadamsmorgan/SmartHomeDevices/README.md

     ```

 # OTA updating
 Once you flash ESP32 with this software you will be able to reflash it via Wi-Fi.
-Refer to Arduino ESP32 BasicOTA.
+Refer to [PlatofrmIO ESP32 BasicOTA](https://github.com/JakubAndrysek/BasicOTA-ESP32-library/blob/master/README.md).

 ## List of available devices
 * [HomeBasicDevice](HomeBasicDevice)